krbnite/krbnite.github.io/_in_progress/healthcare-it-notes.md

 of the inefficiencies in healthcare that has driven policymakers to incentivise the healthcare profession to utilize electronic healthcare systems.

-and they chicken peck at a computer keyboard, muttering about this stupid technology stuff, don't you feel so safe?
+Utilizing better technology has a pro for doctors too: ever see a doctor chicken peck at a computer keyboard, muttering about this stupid technology stuff?
+Did it make you feel safe?
+No, probably not -- in fact, a survey has shown that people generally perceive a doctor's quality by how much technology he uses, and by how well he uses it.
+Or something along those lines.

 https://www.coursera.org/learn/healthcare-it